Read/Write Phase Model

 2. L2 transactions — EVM transactions on the processing delegate for institutional logic

 These domains are decoupled.
-A Bitcoin inscription and an L2 contract deployment are separate operations that can happen in any order.
+A Bitcoin inscription and an L2 process instance are separate operations that can happen in any order.
 The batch proof that anchors L2 state to Bitcoin happens automatically — the user doesn't trigger it.

 USER ACTION L2 (Citrea) Bitcoin